Deepthi1812/URL-Shortner_using_Django_and_React/README.md

-Perfect, let’s make your app interview-ready!
-Here’s a comprehensive test plan for your URL shortener, including what to fill in, what to expect, and how to debug any issues.
-We’ll go step by step, and I’ll help you fix any errors immediately.
+Perfect, let’s make web app deploy ready!
+Here’s a comprehensive test plan for the URL shortener, including what to fill in, what to expect, and how to debug any issues, We’ll go step by step.

 1. Basic Connectivity Check
 * Open your frontend: http://localhost:3000